ansible/ansible/docs/docsite/rst/community/create_pr_quick_start.rst

 Test your changes
 =================

+1. Install ``flake8`` (``pip install flake8``, or install the corresponding package on your operating system).

 1. Run ``flake8`` against a changed file:

   .. code-block:: bash

     $ flake8 path/to/changed_file.py

-  It is worth installing (``pip install flake8``, or install the corresponding package on your operating system) and running ``flake8`` against the changed file(s) first.
-It shows unused imports, which is not shown by sanity tests (see the next step), as well as other common issues.
+		This shows unused imports, which is not shown by sanity tests (see the next step), as well as other common issues.

   Optionally, you can use the ``--max-line-length=160`` command-line argument.